Freddie Scappaticci: IRA career

-Involvement with British Intelligence
+Involvement with British intelligence

-Scappaticci's first involvement with British Intelligence is alleged to have been in 1978, two years before the Force Research Unit (FRU) was formed in 1980.
-He is said to have worked as an agent for the Royal Ulster Constabulary (RUC) Special Branch.
-The role of the FRU was to centralise Army Intelligence under the Intelligence Corps.
+Scappaticci's first involvement with British intelligence is alleged to have been in 1978, two years before the Force Research Unit (FRU) was formed in 1980.
+The role of the unit was to centralise Army Intelligence under the Intelligence Corps.
+He was said to have worked as an agent for the Royal Ulster Constabulary (RUC) Special Branch; he had previously been interviewed by the RUC’s fraud squad in connection with a construction industry tax scam.
+Fearful of returning to prison, he offered to become a low-level informer.

-The former FRU agent turned whistleblower using the pseudonym "Martin Ingram" has said in his 2004 book Stakeknife that Scappaticci eventually developed into an agent handled by British Army Intelligence via the FRU.
-Ingram says that Scappaticci's activities as a high-grade intelligence source came to his attention in 1982 after Scappaticci was detained for a drunk driving offence.
-In 2003, Scappaticci was alleged to have volunteered as an informer in 1978 after being assaulted in an argument with a fellow IRA member.
-Ingram paints Scappaticci at this time as "the crown jewels", (the best) agent handled by the FRU.
+The former FRU agent turned whistleblower using the pseudonym "Martin Ingram" said in his 2004 book Stakeknife that Scappaticci eventually developed into valuable Agent 6126, handled by British Army Intelligence via the FRU.
+Ingram says that Scappaticci's activities as a high-grade intelligence source came to his attention in 1982, after Scappaticci was detained for a drunk driving offence.
+Ingram paints Scappaticci at this time as "the crown jewels", the best agent handled by the FRU, and the asset was said to have been paid £80,000 a year.
 He cites a number of allegations against Scappaticci.
 His accusations centre on various individuals who died as a result of the activities of the ISU between 1980 and 1990.
 Ingram also alleges that Scappaticci disclosed information to British intelligence on IRA operations during the time period, involving: